ejmeitz/SimpleCrystals.jl/README.md

 https://github.com/ejmeitz/SimpleCrystals.jl/blob/0ccc3f28e81d2c0aa5087039a52e94038520bad4/src/Crystals.jl#L99-L110

-Similarly, we can create NaCl (not in the API) which can be thought of as two intertwined FCC lattices or a simple cubic lattice with a two atom basis.
+Similarly, we can create NaCl (not in the API) which can be thought of as a simple cubic lattice with an 8 atom basis or two intertwined FCC lattices.

 2-Atom Basis SC:
 ```julia